Personalized, multidisciplinary approach

 Breast cancer survivorship

-At Dana-Farber/Brigham and Women's Cancer Center, our breast cancer specialists incorporate survivorship into each patient's overall care, so physicians and nurses in the Breast Oncology Treatment Center start helping patients become familiar with cancer
+At Dana-Farber Brigham Cancer Center, our breast cancer specialists incorporate survivorship into each patient's overall care, so physicians and nurses in the Breast Oncology Treatment Center start helping patients become familiar with cancer survivorship

 sexual health, and weight management.
 And it means making sure that patients know about — and learn how to address — known health risks